niklasberlin/Behringer-x-Touch-Extender-Chataigne-Module/README.md

 A Chataigne module for Behringer X-Touch Extender, based on the Mackie-Universal-Chataigne-Module from Guesn.
 WIP

+Changelog 1.0.4 - More Code cleanup

+- removed more code from the original Mackie Universal Module because it does not apply to the Behringer Extender

 Changelog 1.0.3 - First Code specific for Behringer X-Touch-Extender

 - removed further code from the universal Module